KyloIO/kylo-docs/developer-guides/ContributingtoKylo.rst

 Changes that apply to every Kylo user should be submitted as a pull request in GitHub.
 You should do your work in a fork of Kylo and submit a request to pull in those changes.
 Don't forget to confirm the target branch (master or point release) before submitting the request.
-For instructions on creating pull requests please see `Pull Requests <#pull-requests>`__.
+Please continue reading for instructions on creating a pull request.

 Development Guidelines
 ======================